Louis1351/Simple-Localizer-Tool-Package/README.md

 # Simple-Localizer-tool
- A simple and easy tool for the Text/Sprite/Audio localization. (using google api to translate) The assets are currently load from an Asset Bundle.
+ A simple and easy tool for the Text/Sprite/Audio localization. (using google api to translate)<br>
+ The assets are currently load from an Asset Bundle.

 # Table of contents